stuckinaboot/EasyDynamo/README.md

 incrementValue: Increment the value of a particular attribute of a particular entry
 decrementValue: Decrement the value of a particular attribute of a particular entry.
 ```

+## Quick pointers

+- Look at the example, it should make everything obvious
+- All functions are async
+- For write operations (`put, update, updateAddToSet, incrementValue, etc.`), the return type is promise resolving to void unless an error occurs, in which case
+  the promise will reject with that error
+- For read operations (`get, query, scan, queryOnSecondaryIndex, etc.`), the return type is promise resolving to the item
+  (or null if item is not found), a list of items, a count of the items (if `onlyCount` is true) unless an error occurs, in which case the promise will reject with that error